 Part of our research enterprise and intellectual property is used to start up new activities or organizations that target non-academic audiences.

-In 2014 Anne-Mei The, professor of long term care and Dementia at the University of Amsterdam, launched the Dementia Story Repository (Dementie Verhalenbank) in cooperation with Hogeschool Windesheim and the care organisation Kwadrantgroep Friesland.
+Anne-Mei The, professor of long term care and Dementia at the University of Amsterdam, launched the Dementia Story Repository (Dementie Verhalenbank) in cooperation with Hogeschool Windesheim and the care organisation Kwadrantgroep Friesland.
 This respository is the result of years of etnographic research on daily life with dementia.
 The repository places the experience of patients and their loved-ones central, in a world where care systems seem to focus on procedures and finances.
 Stories are collected of people with dementia and the people that surround them to gain better insight in their lives and needs, but also to support everyone that has to deal with this illness.

 Next to the repository the cooperation between the University and the care organisation Kwadrant also led to the development of a new care method Social Approach Dementia (Sociale Benadering Dementie).
 This method is characterised by the focus on and investment in psychological and social support.The method is being researched in a pilot project (proeftuin) and should lead to a complete support package for people with dementia and the ones who take care of them.